Khaled Al Qubaisi: Motorsport

 Al Qubaisi has been active in the international grand touring races since the beginning of the 2010s.
 His biggest accomplishments were overall victories at 2012 and 2013 Dubai 24 Hour; each driven out in Black Falcon - Mercedes-Benz SLS AMG GT3 and teammates Sean Edwards, Jeroen Bleekemolen and Thomas Jäger (2012) and Bernd Schneider (2013).
 In 2013, he also won the Yas Marina 12-Hour Race.
 He also raced three times in 24 Hours of Le Mans, with his best finish in 2014 when he finished 19th in the overall standings.

 Personal life

-Al Qubaisi is married and has three children, two daughters, Amna and Hamda, who are also racing drivers, and a son.
+Al Qubaisi is married and has three children, two daughters, Amna and Hamda, who are also racing drivers, and a son, Abdulla.

 Racing record

 Career summary

 † As Al Qubaisi was a guest driver, he was ineligible to score points.